stephenh/ts-proto/README.markdown

 Building
 ========

-`ts-proto` does not use `pbjs` at runtime, but we do use it as the `ts-proto` build process (to bootstrap the types used to parse the incoming protobuf metadata types), as well as for the test suite to ensure the `ts-proto` implementations match the `ts-proto`.
+`ts-proto` does not use `pbjs` at runtime, but we do use it as the `ts-proto` build process (to bootstrap the types used to parse the incoming protobuf metadata types, as well as for the test suite to ensure the `ts-proto` implementations match the `ts-proto`).

-After running `yarn install`, run `./pbjs.sh` to create the bootstrap types and the integration test types.
+After running `yarn install` (which will fail in `yarn test` on the first time), run `./pbjs.sh` to create the bootstrap types and the integration test types.

+After making changes to `ts-proto`, you can run `yarn codegen` to re-generate the test case files that are in `build/integration`.

 The test suite also uses several test proto files (`simple.proto`, `batching.proto`, etc.); serialized copies of these are currently checked into git as `simple.bin`, `batching.bin`, etc., so that the test suite can run without having to invoke the `protoc` build chain.
 If you change the `simple.proto`/etc. files, run `./update_proto_bins.sh`.
 This does require having the `protoc` executable available.